iterative/dvc.org/content/docs/command-reference/gc.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to access data from remote storage.
 This only applies when the `--cloud` option is used, or a `--remote` is given.
 The default value is `4 * cpu_count()`.
-For SSH remotes, the default is `4`.
 Note that the default value can be set using the `jobs` config option with `dvc remote modify`.
 Using more jobs may speed up the operation.

   > For now only some phases of garbage collection are parallel.